Softwarovy-projekt/Documentation/README.md

 pipeline to make understanding each part of the process easier.
 We compute everything lazily in CILOSTAZOL, however, we use the arrows in the picture in the opposite direction to indicate data flow.
-So, when the request for execute cil code arrives, we start to locate the required *.dll* files.
-Since we have them, we use **symbol factories** to transform the files into application data.
+Which means that when the request to execute cil code arrives, we start to locate the required *.dll* files.
+Once found, we use **symbol factories** to transform the files into application data.
 The factories use **low-level parser** to obtain meta tables and streams.
 Then, it starts to assemble them into symbols that are used during the interpretation.
 Because this process can take a long time, we extensively use caches located in the context.
+Each symbol is therefore materialized only once.
-Since we have the necessary symbols, we find an assembly entry point and ask the execution node to execute it.
+Since we have the necessary symbols, we find an assembly entry point and make the execution node execute it.
-The execution node is created by a custom method, which collects necessary info about the method.
+The execution node is created by a custom method, which collects necessary information about the method.
 The execution node cares about many things.
-It uses our static analysis, which is made on the first execution of the method to determine correct versions of CIL opcodes, prepares the frame, nodeized heavily used instructions, and handles exceptions.
+It uses our static analysis, which is made on the first execution of the method to determine correct versions of CIL opcodes, prepares the frame, nodeizes heavily used instructions, and handles exceptions.
 During the evaluation of the code, there is a need to resolve symbols referred in metadata.
-**SymbolResolver** was made to provide a unified API for it.
+**SymbolResolver** was made to provide a unified API for it in order to make sure every resolved symbol gets properly cached.
 **GuestAllocator** is used to create objects based on symbols.
 In the end, because some methods from the standard library use unsafe code or other constructs which are not supported by the CILOSTAZOL, we provide a custom implementation of commonly used methods used in our benchmarks to be able to use